mojaloop/documentation/contributors-guide/tools-and-technologies/automated-license-scanning.md

   * 4. Uploads the results as a `.csv` artifact

-Should the license scanner pass (i.e. find no licenses that are blacklisted), the build will succeed.
+Should the license scanner pass (i.e. find no licenses that are blocklisted), the build will succeed.

 <img src="./assets/diagrams/automated-license-scanning/audit-licenses-pr.svg" alt="CircleCI license scanning for PR" width=900>